Jump to navigation

 Ray Coppinger, a founding member of the faculty, was a leader in establishing Hampshire's emphasis on student inquiry and research.
 The Ray and Lorna Coppinger Endowment was established in 2006 to support student and student-faculty collaborative research in the cognitive and biological sciences.
 Income from the endowment is awarded competitively in response to proposals from students or faculty.
 Proposals that concern animal behavior, comparative cognition, evolution, ecology, or environmental science are given priority, but the program is not restricted to these areas.

-If a student is planning to pursue a research assistantship, internship, or field study working with a member of the Hampshire faculty, or with a faculty member at another institution, in the fields of animal behavior, wildlife biology, comparative cognition, evolution, ecology, or environmental science, the Coppinger Fund can provide the student with a grant to help defray the costs of travel to a site, housing during the internship of field study (if not provided), and some lab expenses.
+If a student is planning to pursue a research assistantship, internship, or field study working with a member of the Hampshire faculty, or with a faculty member at another institution, in the fields of animal behavior, wildlife biology, comparative cognition, evolution, ecology, or environmental science, the Coppinger Fund can provide the student with a grant to help defray the costs of travel to a site, housing during the internship of field study (if not provided), transport, and some lab expenses.
+The endowment does not support food expenses, faculty salary, or conference travel although in some cases student travel to professional conferences can be supported.
 These research areas are given priority, but the program is not restricted to these areas.
 This can be done during the school year or the summer.

 The sponsoring faculty member will need to provide a letter that describes the internship or assistantship and the student's role and responsibilities.
 If the student intends to work with a non-Hampshire faculty member, the student must provide a letter of support from the faculty member with whom the work will be done, and from a Hampshire College faculty member overseeing and approving the student's plans and budget.